Daniel Davis (actor): Theatre

 Davis is an established theatre actor.
 He has appeared in both Broadway and off-Broadway productions in New York, and has appeared at the Guthrie Theater in Minneapolis, Minnesota.

-Hs first Broadway role was as Antonio Salieri in Amadeus in 1980.
+His first Broadway role was as Antonio Salieri in Amadeus in 1980.

 Off-Broadway, he played Rubin in Lake No Bottom in 1990, the Duke of Buckingham in The Tragedy of Richard III, and he starred as Gaev in The Cherry Orchard in 2011.

 In 2000, Davis was nominated for a Best Featured Actor Tony Award for his role in David Hirson's Broadway play Wrong Mountain.
 He played Oscar Wilde in The Invention of Love in 2001.
 In 2003, he appeared in the Alan Bennett play Talking Heads.
 In 2004, he portrayed George Bernard Shaw in the Stephen Sondheim musical The Frogs.
 He co-starred in La Cage Aux Folles with Gary Beach from November 2004 to March 2005.
 (Reportedly, he clashed frequently with Beach and others.
 He was eventually replaced by Robert Goulet.)

 In 2007, Davis was a member of the cast of an audio production of the play Blue/Orange, in which he took the part of Dr. Robert Smith.

 In July 2008, he portrayed King Lear at the Shakespeare Theatre of New Jersey, under the direction of Bonnie J. Monte.

 In November 2010, Davis was part of the Celebrity Autobiography series at the Long Center for the Performing Arts in Austin, Texas.
 He performed along with fellow Nanny alum Lauren Lane and Ugly Betty alum Michael Urie.

 In 2012, he played Prospero in The Tempest at Hartford Stage.